 - Warding systems: Rift-Shard arrays that create magical barriers.
 The Sentinel-Bridge is the largest known installation, but smaller ward-systems protect noble houses and Crown buildings

 - Detection devices: Sensitive Rift-Shard instruments that measure wild magic fluctuations.
-The University-of-Valoria maintains a continent-wide detection network
+The University-Of-Valoria maintains a continent-wide detection network

 - Healing applications: Carefully calibrated Rift-Shard energy can accelerate natural healing.
 The Moon-Circle has pioneered therapeutic uses, though the Sun-Temple considers the practice theologically suspect